josemanuelep/performance-tests-jmeter/README.md

 Large number of data is populated in the database and overall software, the objective is testing with bit volume of data and the letting ob database volumes

+## Questions to ask

+1. What is our anticipated average number of users (normal load)?

+2. What is our anticipated peak number of users?

+3. When is a good time to load-test our application (i.e. off-hours or week-ends), bearing in mind that this may very well crash one or more of our servers?

+4. Does our application have state?
+If so, how does our application manage it (cookies, session-rewriting, or some other method)?

+5. What is the testing intended to achieve?

 ## Plugins

 1. [Blazemeter](https://chrome.google.com/webstore/detail/blazemeter-the-continuous/mbopgmdnpcbohhpnfglgohlbhfongabi)